ankitssh/Leetcode-Bulb-Switcher/README.md

     };

 The time complexity of this code will be O(1) as we are doing a constant time operation of finding square root.

+The space complexity of this code will be O(1) as we are not taking any extra space.